learn-co-students/module-1-round-2-aus-091619/README.md

-# Module 1 Round 2: Flatflix
+# Module 1 Code Challenge: Flatflix

 For this challenge, we'll be building out a Netflix clone!